Iron-based superconductor

 Crystal structure of LnFeAsOF, a 1111-type ferropnictide compound.
 Ln = lanthanide (La, Ce, Yb, Nd, Gd, Sm, etc.), Pn = pnictide (As, P, N, Bi, etc.)

 Iron-based superconductors (FeSC) are iron-containing chemical compounds whose superconducting properties were discovered in 2006.
-The first of such superconducting compounds belong to the group of oxypnictides, which was known since 1995.
+The 2006 LaOFeP report involved a low transition temperature, whereas the 2008 fluorine-doped LaFeAsO compound reached 26 K and established oxypnictides as the starting point for the iron-pnictide superconductor family.
+These first superconducting compounds belonged to the group of oxypnictides, which was known since 1995.
 Until 2006, however, they were in the first stages of experimentation and implementation and only the semiconductive properties of these compounds were known and patented.
 Scientific American described subsequent research as follows:

 The crystalline material, known chemically as LaOFeAs, stacks iron and arsenic layers, where the electrons flow, between planes of lanthanum and oxygen.
 Replacing up to 11 percent of the oxygen with fluorine improved the compound – it became superconductive at 26 kelvin, the team reports in the March 19, 2008 Journal of the American Chemical Society.
 Subsequent research from other groups suggests that replacing the lanthanum in LaOFeAs with other rare earth elements such as cerium, samarium, neodymium and praseodymium leads to superconductors that work at 52 kelvin.

 Previously most high-temperature superconductors were cuprates containing copper - oxygen layers.
 Much of the interest in iron-based superconductors is precisely because of the differences from the cuprates, which may help lead to a theory of non-BCS-theory superconductivity.

 Iron-based superconductors of the group of oxypnictides were initially called ferropnictides.
 The crystal structure of these compounds displays conducting layers of iron and a pnictogen (typically arsenic (As) and phosphorus (P)) separated by a charge-reservoir block.
 It has also been found that some iron chalcogens and crystallogens superconduct.